Ebert–Groener pact: Background

 Historically, the German civil government and the Army supreme command had remained independent of one another with the military only responsible to the Kaiser, not the Chancellor.
 During the course of World War I, the military high command (OHL) and, in particular, Erich Ludendorff, the First Quartermaster General of the German Army, had become the de facto ruler of Germany.
 Although Paul von Hindenburg and Emperor Wilhelm II were both nominally Ludendorff's superiors, Ludendorff was taking the important decisions.

-When it became clear that the war was lost in late summer/fall of 1918, Ludendorff started to favour the "parliamentisation" of the Empire, a constitutional transfer of power to those parties that held the majority in the Reichstag: Social Democrats (SPD), Center Party and Progress Party.
+When it became clear that the war was lost in late summer/autumn of 1918, Ludendorff started to favour the "parliamentisation" of the Empire, a constitutional transfer of power to those parties that held the majority in the Reichstag: Social Democrats (SPD), Center Party and Progress Party.
 The goal was to shift the blame for the military defeat from the OHL to the politicians of the majority parties.
-On September 29, 1918, Ludendorff suddenly informed the civilian government that the Western Front could collapse at any moment and that a ceasefire had to be negotiated without delay.
+On 29 September 1918 Ludendorff suddenly informed the civilian government that the Western Front could collapse at any moment and that a ceasefire had to be negotiated without delay.
 However, he suggested that the request for the ceasefire should come from a new government, based on the Reichstag majority.
 A "revolution from above" was needed.
 Chancellor Georg von Hertling and Emperor Wilhelm II agreed, but the former resigned.
 In early October, the Emperor appointed a liberal, Prince Maximilian of Baden, as chancellor to lead peace negotiations with the Allies.
-The request for a ceasefire went out on October 4.
+The request for a ceasefire went out on 4 October.

 As US President Woodrow Wilson did not agree immediately to ceasefire negotiations, there was a delay of several weeks.
 Now, Ludendorff again changed tack and argued in favour of continued fighting and for the exchange of diplomatic notes to be ended.
-However, when he threatened to resign, a successful bluff several times before, this time, on October 26, his resignation was accepted.
+However, when he threatened to resign, a successful bluff several times before, this time, on 26 October, his resignation was accepted.
 Ludendorff's successor was Wilhelm Groener.

-On October 30, a confrontation between officers and crews on board the German fleet at Wilhelmshaven set in motion a train of events that would result in the German Revolution, which spread over a substantial part of the country over the next week.
-On November 9, as the striking masses were marching on Berlin, Prince Max unilaterally and untruthfully declared that Emperor Wilhelm II had abdicated.
+On 30 October a confrontation between officers and crews on board the German fleet at Kiel set in motion a train of events that would result in the German Revolution, which spread over a substantial part of the country over the next week.
+On 9 November, as the striking masses were marching on Berlin, Prince Max unilaterally and untruthfully declared that Emperor Wilhelm II had abdicated.
 He then resigned himself and unconstitutionally handed his office over to Ebert, who thus became Minister President of Prussia and Chancellor of Germany.